-Pontoon Blackjack is a British-style version of Blackjack that is now available at practically all of the online casinos (what Australians call a Pontoon usually refers to a game, called a Spanish 21 by most).
+Pontoon Blackjack is a British-style version of Blackjack that is now available at practically all of the online casinos (what Australians call a Pontoon usually refers to a game, called a Spanish 21 by most other players).
 Though Pontoon Blackjack is a lot similar to traditional Blackjack, it still differs in some aspects.

 The goal of player in Pontoon Blackjack remains the same, to beat the dealer's hand not going over 21.

 Pontoon Blackjack is played with 8 decks of 52 cards.
-All the values of the cards correspond to traditional Blackjack ( 2♣ 3♦ 4♠ 5♥ 6♣ 7♦ 8♠ 9♥ 10♣ 2-10 as numbered, J♦ Q♥ K♠ face cards - 10 points, A♣ Ace - 1 or 11) The players place the bets; the dealer starts to deal the cards - 2 to each player, including himself.
+All the values of the cards correspond to traditional Blackjack ( 2♣ 3♦ 4♠ 5♥ 6♣ 7♦ 8♠ 9♥ 10♣ (2-10) as numbered, J♦ Q♥ K♠ (face cards) - 10 points, A♣ (Ace) - 1 or 11) The players place bets; the dealer starts to deal the cards - 2 to each player, including himself.
 That's when the first difference appears- both dealer's cards are dealt face down (it is considered to be good in learning the strategy of the Pontoon Blackjack, because no up-card can influence on your decision).